-The Spanish Super Scooper Acquisition: On September 20, 2023, we announced that our bid (via a public tender process) to purchase four Canadair CL-215T Amphibious Aircraft for approximately &40.3 million (approximately \$42.7 million as of October 20, 2023) in cash from the Spanish Ministry for Ecological Transition and Demographic Challenge had been accepted by the Spanish government.
-We expect the closing of our purchase and/or acquisition of the exclusive right to use such Super Scoopers (the "Spanish Super Scooper Acquisition") to be completed in the first half of the fourth quarter of 2023, and it is subject to the terms and conditions of the Spanish public tender process.
+The Spanish Super Scooper Acquisition: On September 20, 2023, we announced that our bid (via a public tender process) to purchase four Canadair CL-215T Amphibious Aircraft from the Spanish Ministry for Ecological Transition and Demographic Challenge had been accepted by the Spanish government (the "Spanish Super Scooper Acquisition").
+Per the terms of the bid, we will purchase the four Super Scoopers from the Spanish government for approximately €40.3 million (approximately \$42.5 million as of October 16, 2023) in cash.
+The closing of the Spanish Super Scooper Acquisition is expected to be completed in the first half of the fourth quarter of 2023 and is subject to the terms and conditions of the Spanish public tender process.
 Upon completion, Bridger plans to move the first Super Scooper to a Maintenance, Repair and Overhaul ("MRO") facility for overhaul work resulting in an anticipated return-to-service for the second half of the 2024 North America fire season.
 The second Super Scooper is planned to be moved to an MRO facility in the first half of 2024 for an anticipated return-to-service for the 2025 North America fire season.
+The remaining two Super Scoopers will follow with an anticipated return-to service for the 2026 North America fire season.
 Bridger's management team estimates that the cost to renovate and upgrade these Super Scoopers will be approximately \$8 million to \$12 million per airframe.
 These modified Super Scoopers are expected to generate revenue and Adjusted EBITDA in-line with Bridger's current fleet of Super Scoopers once contracting mechanics are negotiated with various foreign governments during their respective return-to-service timeframes.